AnishKamatam/mem-kv-cpp/docs/concurrency_model.md

 **Lock Scope:** Only the specific shard containing the key is locked.
 Other shards remain accessible to other threads.

-**Lock Duration:** Minimal—just long enough to perform the hash map lookup.
+**Lock Duration:** Minimal - just long enough to perform the hash map lookup.

 ### Coarse-Grained Locking: Journal Writes